Celsius

-The degree Celsius is the unit of temperature on the Celsius temperature scale (originally known as the centigrade scale outside Sweden), one of two temperature scales used in the International System of Units (SI), the other being the closely related Kelvin scale.
+The degree Celsius is the unit of temperature on the Celsius temperature scale (originally known as the centigrade scale in English), one of two temperature scales used in the International System of Units (SI), the other being the closely related Kelvin scale.
 The degree Celsius (symbol: °C) can refer to a specific point on the Celsius temperature scale or to a difference or range between two temperatures.
 It is named after the Swedish astronomer Anders Celsius (1701–1744), who proposed the first version of it in 1742.
 The unit was called centigrade in several languages (from the Latin centum, which means 100, and gradus, which means steps) for many years.
 In 1948, the International Committee for Weights and Measures renamed it to honor Celsius and also to remove confusion with the term for one hundredth of a gradian in some languages.
-Most countries use this scale (the Fahrenheit scale is still used in the United States, some island territories, and Liberia).
+Most countries use this scale, with the exception of the United States and some island territories, where the Fahrenheit scale is still used.

 Throughout the 19th and the first half of the 20th centuries, the scale was based on for the freezing point of water and for the boiling point of water at 1 atm pressure.
 (In Celsius's initial proposal, the values were reversed: the boiling point was 0 degrees and the freezing point was 100 degrees.)